polarfire-soc/meta-polarfire-soc-yocto-bsp/doc/LC-MPFS-DEV-KIT_user_guide.md

 ![DIP Switch Setting](images/DIP_Switch.PNG)

-3. To prepare the SD-card programmed with the bootloaders and Linux images, see Building and Loading the Linux Image.
+3. To prepare the SD-card programmed with the bootloader and Linux images, see Building and Loading the Linux Image.

 4. Insert the SD card into the SD card slot J10.
 5. Connect the micro USB cable from J7 to the Host PC.
 The USB connector has two serial interfaces: the higher index serial port is used for the Linux serial console and the lower index serial port is used for JTAG debug.